 We do have some experience of a pandemic and it wasn’t panic-worthy.
 The pandemic of H1N1 “swine flu” in 2009 had some unhappy consequences, but it was by no means a zombie apocalypse.

 China has bought us time to prepare.
 Let’s not waste any more of it.
 Instead, let’s get our planning hats on and all work the problem together.
 This is one of those rare times when we’re unarguably all in this together.

 SARS-CoV-2 doesn’t care about our beliefs, our sex or gender, our colour or our clothes – it just wants to make a home in our human cells.

 It’s perfectly okay to be anxious about this.

 But work the problem.

-Detailed advice is linked below on topics from what to stock your home with for a period of self-isolation to “[r]ight now, today, start practicing not touching your face when you are out and about!”
+They linked detailed advice on topics ranging from what to stock your home with for a period of self-isolation to this: “Right now, today, start practicing not touching your face when you are out and about!”
 It’s harder than I ever would have imagined …

 But, finally, you act.